mschroen/Science.md/README.md

 - [mutools software](http://mupdf.com/).

-*General Note: Please make sure that all the binaries files of your installed tools are accessible from command line, i.e., registered in the system paths.
-On Windows, add all folders containing `pandoc.exe`, `pdflate.exe`, `mutools.exe`, `cygwin/bin/`, etc, to the system path via `Control Panel > System > Advanced > Environmental Variables`.*
+> *General Note: Please make sure that all the binary files of the installed tools are accessible from command line, i.e., registered in the system paths.
+E.g. on Windows, add all folders containing `pandoc.exe`, `pdflate.exe`, `mutools.exe`, `cygwin/bin/sed.exe`, ..., to the system path via `Control Panel > System > Advanced > Environmental Variables`.*
+>

 ## Workflow